chiyodad/cbeams.github.io/_posts/2014-08-23-dockerize-this.md

     $ docker build --tag="cbeams/chris.beams.io:v2" .
     $ docker run -p 4000:4000 -p 12345:12345 -d cbeams/chris.beams.io:v2 chris.beams.io/serve.sh

 As errors cropped up, I would make a change to the Dockerfile, rebuild and re-run.
-For convenience, I did all of this locally on my (Mac) laptop as opposed to doing it on the server.
+For convenience, I did all of this locally on my laptop as opposed to doing it on the server.

 ## Share the image

-Once I got the image perfected, I pushed it to [a repository](https://registry.hub.docker.com/u/cbeams/chris.beams.io/) under my (free) account at [Docker Hub](https://hub.docker.com/).
-Docker Hub feels in many ways like GitHub, but hosting images rather than code.
-Again, you can [read up on it](http://docs.docker.com/userguide/dockerrepos/) in the user guide if this is new to you.
+Once I got the image perfected, I pushed it to [a repository](https://registry.hub.docker.com/u/cbeams/chris.beams.io/) under my account at [Docker Hub](https://hub.docker.com/).
+Docker Hub feels a bit like GitHub, but hosting images rather than code.
+[Read up on it](http://docs.docker.com/userguide/dockerrepos/) in the user guide if it's new to you.

     $ docker push cbeams/chris.beams.io

-My image ended up being around 250 MB, so pushing it from my modest connection at home was a rather slow process.
-Fortunately, I didn't need to do so frequently.
+My image ended up being around 250 MB, so uploading it from my modest connection at home was a rather slow process.
+Fortunately, I didn't need to do so very frequently.

-## Pull the image
+## Run the image

-_TODO: finish writing.
-Everything after this sentence is a work in progress._

-...
+Now over on the server (which had also already been outfitted with boot2docker), I ran the following command to fire up the container:

+    $ docker run -p 4000:4000 -p 12345:12345 -d cbeams/chris.beams.io:v2 chris.beams.io/serve.sh

+Let's break that down:

+ - The `cbeams/chris.beams.io:v2` parameter tells the Docker daemon to run the image named `cbeams/chris.beams.io` at tag `v2`—the same image we pushed in the last step.
+Since the server had not before seen this image, it was automatically downloaded from Docker Hub and then cached locally for future use.

+ - The `-d` flag indicates the container should be run in the background as opposed to interactively.

+ - The `-p` flags configure which ports are exposed on the container, and which ports on the host system should forward to them.
+This will be explained in more detail in the step below.

+ - The `chris.beams.io/serve.sh` parameter is the [command to be run](https://github.com/cbeams/chris.beams.io/blob/50c89b3a124856aa5c45de8a44f03021ec06a948/serve.sh) within the container.
+This fires up Jekyll and listens for webhook requests from GitHub.

 ## Forward all the ports

+This is where things get tricky.
+There are actually _three layers_ of port forwarding in this arrangement:

+1. Forwarding port 80 from my cablemodem to port 4000 on the Mac Mini server.
+2. Forwarding port 4000 on the Mac Mini host to the boot2docker Linux vm guest running in VirtualBox.
+3. Exposing port 4000 on the container itself, and forwarding requests from the boot2docker daemon to it.

+(1) has nothing to do with Docker, of course.
+Just a one time configuration within the router's firmware.

+(2) Can be done within the VirtualBox UI:

 Forwarding port from